(c) 2024 PillSync.com

 Combination Therapy with Clarithromycin and/or Amoxicillin

-Clinical Effect Concomitant administration of clarithromycin with other drugs can lead to serious adverse reactions, including potentially fatal arrhythmias, and are contraindicated.
+Clinical Effect Concomitant administration of clarithromycin with other drugs can lead to serious adverse reactions, including potentially fatal arrhythmias, and is contraindicated.
 Amoxicillin also has drug interactions.

 Prevention or Management See Contraindications and Warnings and Precautions in the prescribing information for clarithromycin.See Drug Interactions in the prescribing information for amoxicillin.